-VERED is a once-daily topical cream containing 5% E-BPO that we are developing for the treatment of subtype II rosacea.
-We believe VERED has the potential to become the first product to contain E-BPO for the treatment of subtype II rosacea and, if approved, has the potential to redefine the standard of care for the treatment of inflammatory lesions associated with subtype II rosacea.
+Epsolay® is a once-daily topical cream containing 5% encapsulated benzoyl peroxide that we are developing for the treatment of subtype II rosacea.
+We believe Epsolay® has the potential to become the first product to contain encapsulated benzoyl peroxide for the treatment of subtype II rosacea and, if approved, has the potential to redefine the standard of care for the treatment of inflammatory lesions associated with subtype II rosacea.
 Subtype II rosacea is characterized by small, dome-shaped erythematous papules, tiny surmounting pustules on the central aspects of the face, solid facial erythema and edema, and thickening/overgrowth of skin.
 Subtype II rosacea resembles acne, except that comedones are absent, and patients may report associated burning and stinging sensations.
-In 2012, we completed a 92 subject, randomized, multi-center, double-blind, vehicle-controlled Phase II trial for VERED in the United States that demonstrated statistically significant improvements compared to vehicle in achieving the IGA success co-primary efficacy endpoint and in reducing papulopustular-lesions based on the percentage change in the inflammatory lesion count from baseline at week 12.
-In addition, the tolerability profile of VERED was similar to that of vehicle.
-We expect that VERED, if approved, will compete directly with Soolantra.
-We expect to utilize the FDA's 505(b)(2) regulatory pathway in seeking approval of VERED in the United States.

-Rosacea is a chronic skin disease characterized by persistent facial erythema (redness) and temporary inflammatory lesions (papules, pustules or both).
+In 2012, we completed a 92 subject, randomized, multi-center, double-blind, vehicle-controlled Phase II trial for Epsolay® in the United States that demonstrated statistically significant improvements compared to vehicle in achieving the IGA success co-primary efficacy endpoint and in reducing papulopustular-lesions based on the percentage change in the inflammatory lesion count from baseline at week 12.
+In addition, the tolerability profile of Epsolay® was similar to that of vehicle.
+We expect that Epsolay®, if approved, will compete directly with Soolantra.
+We expect to utilize the FDA's 505(b) (2) regulatory pathway in seeking approval of Epsolay® in the United States.
+In June 2018, we announced dosing of the first subject in our pivotal Phase III clinical program of Epsolay® in subjects with papulopustular rosacea.
+The program is being conducted in accordance with an SPA agreement with the FDA regarding the design of the pivotal trials.
+The program consists of two randomized, multi-center, double-blind, vehicle-controlled clinical trials at approximately 50 sites in the United States.
+In September 2018, we announced that we had completed enrollment of half of the patients in our pivotal Phase III clinical trials of Epsolay[®], and we commenced a long-term safety study.
+We expect to report top-line data from these trials in 2019, Rosacea is a chronic skin disease characterized by persistent facial erythema (redness) and temporary inflammatory lesions (papules, pustules or both).
 Often misdiagnosed as acne vulgaris due to similarities between inflammatory acne lesions and rosacea lesions and the potential for disfigurement, rosacea is gradually increasing in visibility as a disease.
-The most prominent age group affected includes adults age 30 and above, with stronger prevalence across women and adults with fair-skin.
+The most prominent age group affected includes adults age 30 and above, with stronger prevalence across women and adults with fairskin.